Arctic Connections Fund: form and guidance

 The Arctic Connections Fund is looking to support projects and activities that increase collaboration and knowledge-exchange between Scottish and Arctic organisations.
-Please ensure you have read the information below and before putting together your application.
+Please ensure you have read the information below before putting together your application.

 The applicant organisation (lead partner) must be based in Scotland and constitute a “legal person”, meaning it is legally constituted and can enter into a contract.